coderschool/canvas_game_starter/README.md

-# CoderSchool FTW - * Nam, the Monster Hunter *
+# CoderSchool FTW - * Little mermaid goes fishing *

-Created with love by: Charles Lee
+Created with love by: Charles and Victor

 This is a simple Canvas-based game that requires a solid understanding of the principles of JavaScript programming to customize.